denoland/manual/getting_started/setup_your_environment.md

 [Installing](./installation.md) is all you need to do to make these [tools](./command_line_interface.md) available to you.

-Outside of using Deno with your favorite IDE, this section also documents [shell completions](#shell-completions) and [environment variables](#environment-variables).
+Outside using Deno with your favorite IDE, this section also documents [shell completions](#shell-completions) and [environment variables](#environment-variables).